SPECIAL CALL MEETING

 Be it remembered that the Mayor and

-Board of Aldermen of the City of Ocean Springs met in a Special Call Meeting at
+Board of Aldermen of the City of Ocean Springs met in a Special Call meeting at

-present.
-Also present were City Attorney
+were present.
+Also present were City

-Mayor called the meeting to order.
+The Mayor called the meeting to order.

 The Special Call Meeting is for the